-Keep in mind that a language major is not the same as a linguistics degree.
+Keep in mind that an Arts & Humanities degree in language major is not the same as a linguistics degree.
 Linguists study language itself, from the way we make sounds to the words and sentences we use.
 Language majors choose a particular language (and, by extension, a culture) to study and become fluent in, leading to job opportunities around the world.

 Careers for Language Degree Holders